netgen-layouts/layouts-docs/reference/twig_usage/nglayouts.rst

     .. tip::

-        In cases when Netgen Layouts is used on top of eZ Platform, you can use this variable to access siteaccess aware container parameters too.
+        In cases when Netgen Layouts is used on top of Ibexa CMS, you can use this variable to access siteaccess aware container parameters too.
 For example, accessing parameter called
         ``netgen_layouts.cro.some_value`` can be done with the same code